httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Integrity fields do not provide integrity for
 HTTP messages or fields.
 However, they can be combined with other mechanisms that protect metadata, such as digital signatures, in order to protect the phases of an HTTP exchange in whole or in part.
+For example, HTTP Message Signatures {{SIGNATURES}} could be used to sign Integrity fields, thus providing coverage for HTTP content or representation data.

 This specification does not define means for authentication, authorization or privacy.